umlaeute/Gem/README.txt

   - irix   : Gem.pd_irix
   - ...

-when starting pd, tell it to load Gem with the "-lib" flag if your Gem-binary lives in pd/extra/, you could just try "pd -lib Gem" if your Gem-binary lives somewhere else use something like "pd -lib /path/to/my/Gem" you could also use "pd -path /path/to/my -lib Gem"
+when starting Pd, tell it to load Gem with the "-lib" flag if your Gem-binary lives in pd/extra/, you could just try "pd -lib Gem" if your Gem-binary lives somewhere else use something like "pd -lib /path/to/my/Gem" you could also use "pd -path /path/to/my -lib Gem"